Robust Question Answering Through Sub-part Alignment: Experiments: Adversarial and Cross-domain Robustness

-We compare primarily against a standard BERT QA system \cite{devlin2019bert}.
-We also investigate a local version of our model, where we only try to align the wh-node, without any global training (\textbf{local training + local inference}).
-Note that this can work fairly well because the BERT embeddings see the whole question and passage.
-We can also use our locally-trained alignment model but with our global inference scheme (\textbf{local training + global inference}).
+We compare primarily against a standard \textbf{BERT QA} system \cite{devlin2019bert}.
+We also investigate a local version of our model, where we only try to align each node in the question to its oracle, without any global training (\textbf{$-$ global train + inf}), which can still perform reasonably because BERT embeds the whole question and context.
+When comparing variants of our proposed model, we only consider the questions that have a valid SRL parse and have a wh word (results in Table~\ref{tab:res_squad_adv}, Table~\ref{tab:res_squad_adv_trigger}, and Figure~\ref{fig:f1_coverage_curve}).
+When comparing with prior systems, for questions that do not have a valid SRL parse or wh word, we back off to the standard BERT QA system (results in Table~\ref{tab:res_other_systems}).